dropbox/stone/README.rst

 Code generators have a ``self.api`` member variable.
 The object is an instance of the ``babelapi.api.Api`` class.
-From this object, you can access all the defined namespaces, data types, and operations.
+From this object, you can access all the defined namespaces, data types, and routes.
 See the Python object definition for more information.

 Examples